coduri/VisualCrypto/README.md

 </div>

 ## Overview
-**VisualCrypto** is a Python-based framework for **Visual Secret Sharing (VSS)**, a cryptographic technique that divides a secret image into multiple shares.
+**VisualCrypto** is an open-source Python-based toolkit with a web interface designed for **Visual Secret Sharing (VSS)**, a cryptographic technique that splits a secret image into multiple shares.
 Each share appears as random noise and reveals no information on its own, but when combined, they reconstruct the original image.

 This repository primarily focuses on **(2,2)-VSS schemes**, where a secret image is split into two shares, both of which are required to reveal the hidden content.

 📌 _For more details on **VisualCrypto**, visit the [Project's Documentation](https://coduri.github.io/VisualCrypto/)._

 ---

 ## Features
-- Supports Visual Cryptography (VC) & Random Grid (RG) techniques
+- Support for Visual Cryptography (VC) & Random Grid (RG) techniques
-- Web-based & script-based execution
+- Web-based & script-based execution for ease of use
-- Easily extendable for new algorithms
+- Easily extendable to incorporate new cryptographic schemes
+- Reference-based implementation, ensuring that any scientific work derived from this repository maintains appropriate citations.

 ---